PLM has launched into the digital age.

-For the last three years Agile users have been in a sort of limbo about the longevity of their application.
-It has been a period marked by vendor silence, a lot of rumors and user uncertainty.
-Now, we find the situation is quickly coming to a head and it demands A9 owners prepare to make a critical decision soon.
+For the last four years Agile PLM users have been in a sort of limbo about the longevity of their application.
+There have been a lot of rumors, user uncertainty and vendor silence.
+For better or worse, the situation is coming to a head.
+And again, for better or worse, you are being forced into making an important decision.
+I want to make sure you are ready for it.

 Topics: Oracle Agile